Brennall/ACKS_SRD/Chapter02.md

 |:------------|:---
 |Expeditionary| A looter of tombs and a delver of dungeons, skilled in scouting, trap-finding, and lock-picking.
 |Ruffian      | A cut-throat and killer, skilled in breaking and entering, robbery, and intimidation.
-|Scoundrel    | A gentleman thief, skilled in subterfuge and disguise.
+|Scoundrel    | A noble thief, skilled in subterfuge and disguise.
-|Wayfarer     | A highwayman, outrider, or scout, skilled in hunting, trapping, and survival.
+|Wayfarer     | An outrider, or scout, skilled in hunting, trapping, and survival.

 At the Judge’s discretion, a freebooter may follow a unique path, outside of the four listed above.
 The player and Judge should collaborate to choose five weapons, four thief skills, and five bonus proficiencies that are appropriate to the freebooter.

-##### Path of Expeditionary
+### Path of Expeditionary

 | Prime Requisite:     | WIS
 | :------------------- | :-----